GlobalSphare/AAM/traits.md

 This section is normative because traits are an inspectable (and possibly shareable) part of the system.
 All traits MUST be representable in the following format.

 Traits are defined with schematics like components.
-As with workload definitions, each trait definition has a `definitionRef`, which is a reference to a schema that defines the configuration options for the trait.

 ### Top-Level Attributes